-(http://www.qaa.ac.uk/assuring-standards-and-quality/the-quality-code) documents that specify the key characteristics in relation to purpose, content, structure and delivery, teaching, learning and assessment methods and relationship to further study or employment for Master's Degree programmes.
+The course takes into account the Characteristics Statement that specifies the key characteristics in relation to purpose, content, structure and delivery, teaching, learning and assessment methods and relationship to further study or employment for Master's Degree programmes.

-The Sports Coaching Master's programme includes some learning undertaken in a structured environment alongside time spent in a professional practice scenario.
+The Adapted Sport Master's programme includes some learning undertaken in a structured environment alongside time spent in a professional practice scenario.